pandio-com/pulsar-python-functions/README.md

 ## Notes

-- As of 2.6.0, [Functions written in Python do not support schemas](https://apache-pulsar.slack.com/archives/C5Z4T36F7/p1593488633393600), even though the Python client does.
-Due to this, sending JSON in the messages is recommended.
 - If the Pulsar function throws an exception, it will be available in the terminal output for the command with `localrun`.
 Additionally, `raise Exception('Hello world')` can be used inside of the `process` method for quick debugging.
 Don't forget about having access to the logger as well.

 ## Future Plans